Important exam information

 Exam attendance - Online and external students

-Western Sydney University Online Exams: All units will have a variety of online assessment items, including short quizzes, contribution to online forums as well as essays and project reports which will be submitted online.
-Some units, mainly those in the undergraduate program, could have final exams which will require you to attend an examination centre close to your home.
+Western Sydney University Online Exams: All subjects will have a variety of online assessment items, including short quizzes, contribution to online forums as well as essays and project reports which will be submitted online.
+Some subjects, mainly those in the undergraduate program, could have final exams which will require you to attend an examination centre close to your home.
 The University is currently investigating offering online examinations.

 Students who live within 200Km of a Western Sydney University campus, must attend the exams on campus.

 If you live further than 200Km away from a Western Sydney University campus, other exam arrangements will be made for you.

 You must present your valid Western Sydney University student ID card for entry to the exam venue.
 You will not be allowed to enter the exam venue without your valid Western Sydney University student ID card.
 If your Western Sydney University Student ID card has expired, you must go to Student Central to obtain a valid Western Sydney University student ID card.
 Replacement of an expired card does not incur a fee.

 To obtain your temporary ID card, you must pay a fee of $16.00 and produce photo ID (e.g. driver license) so Student Central can confirm your identity and enrolment.
 Student Central do not accept payments, so a hold will be placed on your record that will be removed once payment (via Onestop) is made.
 Please note a temporary ID card is only valid for the date of issue.

 You must leave your student ID card displayed on your desk for the duration of the exam.

 What can I take into the exam venue?

 You can take the following items into your exam venue:

 - Your own equipment and writing instruments such as pens, pencils, rulers and erasers.
 They will not be supplied.
 Writing materials should be contained only in a clear plastic bag or clear pencil case.